 History of Hinman College

-Hinman College graduates follow in the footsteps of these giants.
-We would like to
+Hinman College graduates follow in the footsteps of these giants, moving forward to

 Hinman History Project